 To first-time cat owners, cutaneous horn cat paw is an issue that arouses a lot of worries.
 Learn about the unusual keratin growth through this article.

-Recently, you notice that your cat seem to make a series of "click" sounds as it moves around the house.
+Recently, you notice that your cat seems to make a series of "click" sounds as it moves around the house.
 At first, you think that it's all in your head but during a nail trimming session, you suddenly detect a couple of weird horn-like spots on its paws.
 In the veterinary clinic, they call those spots cutaneous formations (also known as horny paws).
 Is cutaneous horn cat paw a sign of dangerous diseases?
 What is the cause behind the growth of the keratin?
 Should you clip the additional nails using conventional nail clippers?

-In the case you have questions like the above and extremely anxious about the cutaneous horn cat paw, you have come to the right place.
+In case you have questions like the above and extremely anxious about the cutaneous horn cat paw, you have come to the right place.
 This article could show you what pet owners need to know about cutaneous formations, possible causes, and available treatment options.
 Overall, numerous cats around the globe have horny paws but if they have a clean medical record, their human caretakers have nothing to worry about.
 That being said, people should maintain a cautious approach when it comes to the keratin.

 Quick Reminder: Play it safe and promptly take your cat to the vet if it is experiencing feet-related troubles.
 Only professionals are able to diagnose the situation and locate the root of the issue.